API Keys

 Create a policy

-Follow these steps on the entity’s policy page.
+Follow these steps from the resource's Access policy section.

 The access policy panel is shared across dashboards, datasets, and other entity types.
-For details on how policies work, see PBAC.
+For details on how policies work, see Access Policies.

 Permissions